 => false

-It's a good exercise if you try to figure out why we are getting these results.
-But, again, remember to consider the parenthesis and do the analysis after and before the Logical Operator.
+It’s a good exercise if you try to figure out why we are getting these results.
+Remember to take into account the parenthesis and do the analysis after and before the Logical Operator.

 2.6.8 :018 > (3 == 8) and 5 == 5